Liberal Arts Level 7: Classics of Christendom History

 High School Credit: This course is the equivalent of one high school credit in history.

 How much time will students spend on homework?

-This varies by student according to his or her pace.
-However, students are generally assigned about 1.5–2.5 hours of reading each week.
-Additional time may be required to supplement the student’s own studying and paper or project development.
+This varies according to each student’s pace.
+However, students are assigned approximately 1.5–2.5 hours of reading each week.
+Additional time may be required to supplement their own studying and paper or project development.

 How does this course compare to the middle-school medieval history course?

 The chief differences between the middle-school and upper-school levels for this course are noted below.
-While there will be some overlap of content taught, the upper-school course will be much more challenging and assume a more mature student with more background knowledge and greater reading, writing, and scholarship facility.
+While there will be some overlap of content taught, the upper-school course will be much more challenging and assume students taking the course are more mature, have more background knowledge, and possess greater facility in reading, writing, and scholarship.

 How is faith integrated with these courses?

 The seminar-style discussion unfolds organically.
 One could approach the texts with a focus on defensive critiques of classical authors, but by contrast, we seek to read charitably.
 Classic authors are treated as though they are friends, whereby students glean every available truth while also examining the authors and their works from a robustly Christian perspective.